EricWAnderson/todo/readme.md

 # TO DO app

-## Instructions
-The objective is to build a basic TO-DO list application.
+## The objective is to build a basic TO-DO list application

 Users are identified by email